manuwarfare/photoshopCClinux/README.md

 ```bash
 ./PhotoshopSetup.sh -d /mnt/myfiles/photoshop -c /mnt/cache
 ```
-when no options are given, the installer script will use the default path, the uninstaller script and others will detect your custom path so there is no problem, I recommend using the `-d` option  and having the default cache directory. this feature is currently being tested, and will be added to `setup.sh` later
+When no options are given, the installer script will use the default path, the uninstaller script and others will detect your custom path so there is no problem, I recommend using the `-d` option  and having the default cache directory. this feature is currently being tested, and will be added to `setup.sh` later

 ## :wine_glass: wineprefix Configuration
-if you need to configure the wineprefix of photoshop you can use `winecfg.sh` script just run the command below
+If you need to configure the wineprefix of photoshop you can use `winecfg.sh` script just run the command below
 ```bash
 chmod +x winecfg.sh
 ./winecfg.sh